 - Leccino: a strong tree with a wide leafage.
 The olive is large, pulpy, almost cylindrical.

 - San Felice: a specific variety of Colli Martani sub-area.
 It contributes together with Frantoio and Moraiolo to create the unique blend of Colli Martani Olive oil.
 It possesses a high quantity of antioxidants.
 This cultivar name, San Felice, is taken from the ancient local abbey, San Felice Abbey, built by the Benedictine monks in the 12th century.
-Thanks to the monks this olive tree survived to the centuries until today.
+Thanks to the monks, this olive tree survived the centuries until today.
 The taste of San Felice oil is that of light fruity oil, slightly bitter, with delicate herbaceous hints.